Gehstock/Mist_FPGA_Cores/Arcade_MiST/Williams 6809 rev.1 Hardware/README-Robotron.md

 robotron-fpga MiST port
 =======================

-Supported games: Robotron 2048, Joust, Sinistar, Bubbles, Splat, Stargate, Alien Arena
+Supported games: Robotron 2048, Joust, Sinistar, Bubbles, Splat, Stargate, Alien Arena, Lotto Fun

 After loading the RBF (Core), a CMOS clearing happens.
-When the message "Factory Settings Restored" appears, press the MiST soft RESET button (right).
+When the message "Factory Settings Restored" or "Memory Protect Switch must be up!" appears, press the MiST soft RESET button (right).

 Sinistar has some graphics issues, and the speech chip is not implemented.